-As a result of our efforts, in September 2021, Sustainalytics ranked ING third among its market cap group and we are in the 17th percentile of 398 diversified banks.
+As a result of our efforts, in July 2020, Sustainalytics ranked ING first among its market cap group and we are in the 10th percentile of 374 listed and non-listed global banks.
 Sustainalytics is a global provider of environmental, social and governance (ESG) research and ratings.
-In addition, ING's ESG practices have been rated 'strong' by credit rating agency S&P Global Ratings in January 2021.
-Our score of 83 is one of the highest among those disclosed.
-Furthermore, ING's MSCI ESG rating was upgraded to 'AA' from 'A' in December 2020.
-MSCI, is an investment research firm that provides indices, portfolio risk and performance analytics to institutional investors.
-More information can be found on ing.com.
+In addition, ING retains its 'A' rating from MSCI, an investment research firm that provides indices, portfolio risk and performance analytics to institutional investors.
+The rating was confirmed in July 2020, remaining unchanged from the preceding three years.
+More information can be found on inq.com.